Cheap Ontario Car Insurance Quotes

 In Ontario, drivers will get their liability and medical expenses covered by their own insurance company.
 Their own insurer will also directly compensate them to get repairs or to replace a car that was damaged by an accident the policyholder was not at fault for.

 In pure no-fault systems, drivers get these benefits but do not have the right to sue for additional damages.
+In Ontario, you can sue for pain and suffering and economic losses.
+Lawsuits raise the cost of claims, which then forces the insurers to raise auto insurance rates

-There's a lot of auto insurance fraud.
+There's a lot of auto insurance fraud in the GTA.

 Another culprit is fraud.
 Ontario is known as the capital of auto insurance fraud in Canada, and 80% of fraud in the province occurs in the Greater Toronto Area.
 The prevalence of insurance fraud drives up claims costs and increases premiums for all drivers.
 Insurance fraud includes everything from exaggerating the extent of damages, and faking collisions, to overbilling on services performed in the event of a claim.
 It comes from a wide cross-section of contributors, which makes it a complex issue for the province to deal with.

-Climate change is taking its toll.
+Climate change is taking a toll.

 What are the 13 largest auto insurance companies in Ontario?